BKWLD/codebasehq/README.md

 	cat /tmp/deployed-staging-commits.log | php artisan codebasehq:deploy-tickets --server=staging
 	rm /tmp/deployed-staging-commits.log

-Here is an examle of what will get appened to the ticket:
+Here is an example of what will get appended to the ticket:

 ![Deployed message within a ticket](http://f.cl.ly/items/342g2T0a04103m031q0Q/PNG.png)